 It also improves circulation and tones skin’s musculature, which has a knock-on effect of smoothing out wrinkles and lifting sagging skin; it can also help with acne and hormonal breakouts by restoring cellular function.
 The wands come in different sizes, for use on different areas of the body.

-Worth it?: Yes, worth a try.
-Amazon Australia has a surprisingly good range.
+Worth it?: Yes, worth a try and not difficult to find a surprisingly good range.

 And if you’d like additional information on Ayurveda, you can read more here.